Dan Partridge: Early life

 Partridge was born in Poole, Dorset and attended Poole Grammar School.
 He had his first acting experience aged 12 in a school production of Grease, which he would later star in professionally as an adult.
-He took classes at the Big Little Theatre School in Christchurch.
+He took classes at the Big Little Theatre School in Bournemouth.
 Partridge went on to train at the Arts Educational School (ArtsEd), graduating in 2014 with a Bachelor of Arts (BA) in Musical Theatre.

 Career

 In 2015, Partridge made his West End debut when he joined the cast of Mamma Mia at the Novello Theatre as Pepper.
 This was followed by roles in Sleeping Beauty at the Richmond Theatre in 2016 and Starlight Express in Bochum in 2017.

 Partridge went on the UK tour of Hairspray as Link Larkin, taking over the role from Edward Chitticks, and the international tour of Cats as Rum Tum Tugger in 2018 and 2019.
 He was subsequently cast as Danny Zuko on the UK and Ireland tour of Grease, which resumed in 2021.
 Partridge would reprise his role as Danny Zuko in the 2022 West End revival of Grease at the Dominion Theatre opposite Olivia Moore as Sandy, and reprise it again in 2023.
 The cast put on a performance at the 2023 Laurence Olivier Awards.
 After exiting Grease, Partridge played Magaldi in Evita at the Curve in Leicester.

 Also in 2023, Partridge made his television debut with guest appearances in episodes of the BBC One medical soap operas Doctors and Casualty.
 Later that year, he portrayed Randy Scott in the ITV biographical miniseries Archie.

 Throughout 2025, Partridge has starred as Charlie in Kinky Boots with Johannes Radebe and Courtney Bowman, in the UK and Ireland.
 In the interim, Partridge originated the role of Ben in the Steps jukebox musical Here & Now at the Alexandra in Birmingham.
+Partridge will be playing the role of Dr. Jim Pomatter in the 2026 UK tour of Waitress.